surfscape/web-portal/README.md

 # Web Portal

-The main hub of NetFind for news, updates and services! [check it out!](https://netfind.neocities.org)
+The source code of the main hub of NetFind for news, updates and services! [check it out!](https://netfind.neocities.org)

 [neocties's site page](https://neocities.org/site/netfind)